mihir9111/Rocket_Automation/README.md

 # 🚀 Rocket Process Automation

-The project automates application generation on **Rocket.new** - login with **Gmail OTP**, read input from **Google Sheets**, generate prompts via **Gemini AI API**, create and launch the application, then store the generated prompt and published URL back into Google Sheets, launch generated application, verify new application.
+The project automates application generation on **Rocket.new** - login with **Gmail OTP**, read input from **Google Sheets**, generate prompts via **Gemini AI API**, create and launch the application, then store the generated prompt and published URL back into Google Sheets, launch generated application, analyze the generated app using and score it using Gemini AI.